lfelipe1501/LEMPDocker/README.md

 * PHP latest avaliable (FPM) - With MySQLi driver
 * Nginx latest avaliable
 * MariaDB latest avaliable
-* phpMyAdmin 5 version Latest - Access with custom Port in .env
+* phpMyAdmin Latest Version - Access with custom Port in .env

 For the nginx and php containers, a Dockerfile is used for each one, where ALPINE is used as a base image and is adjusted according to the best security and configuration practices for each of these two services.